 Describing the idea behind them, Memorial Benches UK says: “A Memorial Bench is a special and thoughtful way to remember a loved one, standing as a reminder of their life for many years to come.
 It also offers a special place for family and friends to reflect on their special memories and moments shared.”

 Photo collage or portrait

 Photographs or images of a special person are often the best way to keep a memory alive, so putting together a collage of a loved one can bring back many happy memories.
-Maybe it’s your favourite photos, or a selection of images from when they were younger.
+The collage could simply be your favourite photos of them or a selection of images from when they were younger.
 While many would like these on display as a reminder each day, it may be a preferred option to create a memory book, which can be accessed whenever that person is particularly missed or on special anniversaries.
 Another suggestion would be to have your favourite photograph turned into a portrait by a local artist, as this can take pride of place in a room of choice in your home.

 Plant a tree in memory of a loved one

 In a similar vein to the benches, planting a memorial tree can be a lovely way to remember those who have passed.
 As it is not always possible to visit the graves of our loved ones, it can be nice to have somewhere close to home, such as in the garden.
 Dedicating a tree is a wonderful option for those who once loved the outdoors, or had a keen passion for the garden, providing much joy to friends and family when said tree or plant blossoms in the spring or summer.
 It enables those who wish to remember their loved one the chance to reflect the individual’s personality, choosing a tree which best symbolises their likes and individuality.
 You may also like to decorate the tree with a plaque to make it even more personal.